YconquestY/cs-629/README.md

 # Submitting
 `make submit` will do it all for you :)

+This lab is due April 2, 2024, right before class at 9:30am.

 In part b, you will be asked to improve on this machine by using parallel queues to allow a thread to sometime overtake another thread, as outlined in the lecture.
 You will also explore instruction-choice policy.